sophiewu7/Interactive-Lab-Hub/Lab 5/README.md

 Following exploration and reflection from Part 1, finish building your interactive system, and demonstrate it in use with a video.

-**\*\*\*Include a short video demonstrating the finished result.\*\*\*** Need to install `pygame` to run the script.
-And run `sudo systemctl stop mini-screen.service`.
+**\*\*\*Include a short video demonstrating the finished result.\*\*\***

+Need to install `pygame` to run the script.
+And run `sudo systemctl stop mini-screen.service` to make sure the led is displaying correctly.

 Click to view video: